collective/Solgema.fullcalendar/README.rst

 You will be also able to add, edit and more generally manage your events throught the Calendar with a strong AJAX framework.

-The calendar is a view you can choose on a Topic.
+The calendar is a view you can choose on a Topic, on a Folder or on an Event.
 The view is named "solgemafullcalendar_view".
 After that, a new object action permits you to set up the basics parameters for the calendar.

-The calendar is strongly linked to the Topic as the events it displays are searched by the Topic and it's criterias.
+On a Topic, the calendar displays the events that are searched by the Topic and it's criterias.

+On a Folder, the calendar displays the events that are contained in the Folder itself or in the sub-folders if they are selected in the calendar properties.

 In addition to the calendar, there is a small query form you can display in the bottom of the calendar to choose which event you want to display.
-The fields in this query form are taken from the Topic's Criterions.
+The fields in this query form are taken from the Topic's Criterions or from the subfolders of a Folder.

 As a developer, you can add event sources to default one.
 You just have to define named IEventSource adapters which provides each a list of dictionaries